emmanio/node-weather-cli/README.md

 # node-weather-cli ☁️

-Playing around with the Node.js - a weather app using OpenWeatherMap.org API based off a [tutorial](https://codeburst.io/build-a-simple-weather-app-with-node-js-in-just-16-lines-of-code-32261690901d)
+Playing around with the Node.js and API calls - a weather app using OpenWeatherMap.org API based off a [tutorial](https://codeburst.io/build-a-simple-weather-app-with-node-js-in-just-16-lines-of-code-32261690901d)

 **How to use :**